mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 Instead of returning the `string` explicitly, when we return a file we can make real-time changes to that file without the need to restart the `Flask` server.

-:bulb:  What are some scenarios that youc an think of where server downtime can cause issues?
+:bulb:  What are some scenarios that you can think of where server downtime can cause issues?
 What are some negatives of real-time updates of static assets?

 Inside of **app.py** make the following changes.
 We will show you the complete code snippet all at once this time.